 Warning: Redrawing investment loans

 The ATO estimates that incorrect reporting of rental property income and expenses is costing around $1 billion each year in forgone tax revenue.
 A big part of the problem is how taxpayers are claiming interest on their investment property loans.
-We’ve seen an uptick in ATO activity f ...
+We’ve seen an uptick in ATO activity ...
 READ MORE

 When is food GST-free?

 Chobani plain yoghurt is GST-free but Chobani’s ‘flip’ range is taxable?
 A recent case before the AAT demonstrates how fine the dividing line is between GST-free and taxable foods.
-Back in 2000 when the Goods & Services Tax (GST) was first introduced, basic food was excluded to secure the supp ...
+Back in 2000 when the Goods & Services Tax (GST) was first introduced, basic food was excluded to secure the ...
 READ MORE

 Fixed-term employment contracts limited to 2 years